 Harvard Housing does have availability for the spring semester, including some fully furnished units available for short-term leases.

 Details about how to submit an application, selecting a unit, and lease information are available on their website.

 Will the GSD assist students in securing housing?

 The GSD does not secure housing for students, but we do provide information.
 Options for housing would be available through Harvard University Housing.
 Students can also find independent rentals in nearby local communities and connect with each other through the GSD Housing Facebook Group.

-Availabllity of GSAS dorm rooms in the fall will be impacted by public health guidelines.
+Availabllity of GSAS dorm rooms in the spring will be impacted by public health guidelines.